Good morning ladies, and welcome to today’s edition of Party Political Propaganda ™ with me, your friendly neighbourhood State-run daily newspaper!

 Almost?
 Almost.
 Really, “almost” is your word of choice?
 Really, unnamed Herald editorialist?

 Let’s talk about almost for a bit – adjective, meaning “similar to”.
-How the fuck can 2.1 of anything be similar to 3?
-Question, if I have $2.1 fuckzillion zimbabwe dollars, do I almost have 3 fuckzillion?
+How the feck can 2.1 of anything be similar to 3?
+Question, if I have $2.1 feckzillion zimbabwe dollars, do I almost have 3 feckzillion?

 But wait, why are we even debating it?
 Because, as far as we can see, Malawi produced three point EIGHT million tonnes of maize, and we only produced two point ONE million tonnes in 1993.